Jack Wilson (offensive lineman)

-Jack Wilson (born October 22, 1999) is an American professional football player.
-He plays tackle for the Indianapolis Colts of the National Football League (NFL).
+Jack Wilson (born October 22, 1999) is an American professional football tackle.
 He played college football for the Washington State Cougars.
 He also played college basketball for the Minnesota Golden Gophers, Washington State Cougars, Idaho Vandals, and Oregon State Beavers.

 Early life

-Wilson was born in Montara, California, and attended Junípero Serra High School in San Mateo, California.
-The number one-ranked center recruit in the West region, he was a four-star basketball recruit coming out of high school and committed to play for Oregon State.
+Wilson was born October 22, 1999, in Montara, California, and attended Junípero Serra High School in San Mateo, California.
+The number one-ranked center recruit in the West region, he was a four-star basketball recruit coming out of high school and committed to play for the Oregon State Beavers.

 College career

 Wilson attended four different universities, and as an athlete was primarily a basketball player.
-He spent the 2018–2019 season with the Oregon State basketball team, the 2019–2020 season with the Idaho basketball team, the 2020–2023 seasons with the Washington State basketball and football teams, and the 2023–2024 season with the Minnesota basketball team.
+He spent the 2018–2019 season with the Oregon State Beavers basketball team, the 2019–2020 season with the Idaho Vandals basketball team, the 2020–2023 seasons with the Washington State Cougars basketball and football teams, and the 2023–2024 season with the Minnesota Golden Gophers basketball team.